The Russian invasion of Ukraine has put European

 optimization processes in energy-intensive sectors as

-to make sure subsidies are not just financing higher
+to make sure subsidies are not just financing higher energy consumption.

 Italy relies excessively on natural gas for power generation.